tripathiarpan20/US-Transporter-eval/README.md

   - [X] LUS
   - [X] WUS

-See `US_Transporter_eval.ipynb` for evaluation commands on Wrist and LUS Ultrasound images and videos.
+See `US_Transporter_eval.ipynb` for evaluation commands on Wrist and LUS Ultrasound images and videos, the outputs can be found in `/content/US-Transporter-eval/output` folder within the Colab session after executing relevant cells.

 <img src="transporter.png" alt="Transporter" style="height: 700px; width:300px;"/>